devaansh100/AdelaiDet/README.md

     <img src="docs/adel-logo.svg" width="160" >
 </div>

+#  CondInst for Brain Neuron Segmentation

+This repository modifies CondInst to work with Brain Neuron Segmentation.

 #  AdelaiDet

 AdelaiDet is an open source toolbox for multiple instance-level recognition tasks on top of [Detectron2](https://github.com/facebookresearch/detectron2).